 Secure Software Delivery with DevSecOps (2 days)

 This intermediate-level course provides engineers with a practical, systems-level understanding of secure software delivery in modern environments.
 Framed around DevSecOps and real-world breach scenarios, the course walks through the entire software lifecycle — from development to production and incident response — highlighting security controls, common attack vectors, and defensive strategies in CI/CD, cloud, and Kubernetes environments.
+The course also addresses the growing security implications of integrating Generative AI tools into development workflows, covering data privacy risks, IP concerns, and safe practices for using GenAI within secure pipelines.

 Prerequisites